liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 -  *Elasticsearch Home* refers to the root folder of your unzipped Elasticsearch installation (for example, `elasticsearch-2.2.0`).

--  *Liferay Home* refers to the root folder of your Liferay installation.
+-  *Liferay Home* refers to the root folder of your @product@ installation.
 It contains the `osgi`, `deploy`, `data`, and `license` folders, among others.

 ## Embedded vs. Remote Operation Mode [](id=embedded-vs-remote-operation-mode)

-When you install Liferay, there's an embedded Elasticsearch already installed.
+When you install @product@, there's an embedded Elasticsearch already installed.
-In embedded mode, Elasticsearch search runs with Liferay as a library in the same JVM.
+In embedded mode, Elasticsearch search runs with @product@ as a library in the same JVM.
 This is done by default to make it easy to test-drive @product@ with minimal configuration.
-Running Elasticsearch and Liferay in the same process has
+Running Elasticsearch and @product@ in the same process has
 drawbacks:

--  Your Elasticsearch configuration uses the same JVM options as Liferay.
+-  Your Elasticsearch configuration uses the same JVM options as @product@.
--  Liferay and Elasticsearch compete for resources.
+-  @product@ and Elasticsearch compete for resources.

 You wouldn't run an embedded database like HSQL in production, and you shouldn't run Elasticsearch in embedded mode in production either.
-Instead, you want your Liferay installation to run alongside Elasticsearch.
+Instead, you want your
+@product@ installation to run alongside Elasticsearch.
 This is called *remote operation mode*, as a standalone server or cluster of server nodes.
 The first step is to install Elasticsearch.

 ## Installing Elasticsearch [](id=installing-elasticsearch)

-Install Elasticsearch, and then you can begin configuring it to use with Liferay.
+Install Elasticsearch, and then you can begin configuring it to use with
+@product@.

 1. Follow the instructions [here](/discover/deployment/-/knowledge_base/7-0/configuring-search#step-one-find-the-right-version-of-elasticsearch)